Adaminius/wheel_of_creation_tools/what_is_woc.md

 ### Rules and Gameplay

-The flow of gameplay in the Wheel of Creation assumes a specific structure of Expeditions, each of which are expected to take aobut 4-6 game sessions:
+The flow of gameplay in the Wheel of Creation assumes a specific structure of Expeditions, each of which are expected to take about 4-6 game sessions:

 * Players choose a destination and decide the initial composition of the caravan under their shared protection.
 * The GM decides what places and obstacles they will encounter along the way.